 The traditional Osing house has a symmetrical layout, both in its elongated and spread-out sides, in its basic form.
-Symmetrical and unbranched forms have advantages in facing earthquake disasters, where building plans with irregular shapes, such as buildings with branched masses, can experience torsional effects when exposed to seismic waves, as mentioned in the previous research [18].
-This is caused by the distribution of the center of mass and the center of rigidity not being at the same point that caused eccentricity.
+Symmetrical and unbranched forms have advantages in facing earthquake disasters, where building plans with irregular shapes, such as buildings with branched masses, can experience torsional effects when exposed to seismic waves.
+This is caused by the distribution of the center of mass and the center of rigidity not being at the same point.
 Furthermore, the junction area between the main body and the arm often becomes a weak point due to changes in stiffness.